Maritime traffic jam grows outside blocked Suez Canal - WTMJ

 Associated Press

-SUEZ, Egypt (AP) — A maritime traffic jam grew to more than 200 vessels Friday outside the Suez Canal and some vessels began changing course as dredgers worked frantically to free a giant container ship that is stuck sideways in the waterway and disrupting global shipping.
+SUEZ, Egypt (AP) — A maritime traffic jam grew to more than 200 vessels Friday outside the Suez Canal and some vessels began changing course as dredgers and tugboats worked to free a giant container ship that is stuck sideways in the waterway and disrupting global shipping.

 One salvage expert said freeing the cargo ship, the Ever Given, could take up to a week in the best-case scenario and warned of possible structural problems on the vessel as it remains wedged.

+Dredgers have stopped removing sand around the bow of the vessel and tugboats were preparing another towing attempt, said Lt.
+Gen. Osama Rabei, head of the Suez Canal Authority, in a statement Friday night.
+There was no immediate word on whether they have managed to budge the skyscraper-sized vessel, and previous attempts with tugboats were unsuccessful.

-Tugboats and a specialized suction dredger were trying to dislodge it, as Egyptian authorities prohibited media access to the site.
+A team from Boskalis, a Dutch firm specializing in salvaging, was working with the canal authority with tugboats and a specialized suction dredger at the port side of the cargo ship’s bow.
+Egyptian authorities have prohibited media access to the site.

+“It’s a complex technical operation” that will require several attempts to free the vessel, Rabei said in a statement.

+Attempts earlier Friday to free it failed, said Bernhard Schulte Shipmanagement, the technical manager of the Ever Given.

 In addition to the over 200 vessels waiting near the canal, more than 100 ships were en route to the waterway, according to the data firm Refinitiv.